Atmo26/crisisheroine/Custom Rules.md

 Scene 2 "The tentacle sucks in to the breast and tries to squeeze out the milk" Scene 3 "The tentacles try to lay eggs by committing your holes" Climax Battle: Escape the tentacles and defeat the rogues! "

-Situation "lover and love love etch"
-Scene 1 "I'm tired and kissed at the entrance with a sweetheart" Scene 2 "Washing your body in the bath & naughty prank" Scene 3 "Children sex in bed"
-Climax Battle "Suddenly kiss the sleeping lover for a sudden assault order and get out"

 Situation "Sneaking into the City of Crime City"
 Scene 1 "First Time Customers and Business Sex"